Lynching in America: Outside the South

 Over 10,000 Black people were displaced from their community.
 Several hundred Black people were likely killed, but there is no reliable account of the casualties because public officials did not keep a record of Black people who had been hospitalized, wounded, or killed.

-Walter Johnson, West Virginia
+Robert Johnson, West Virginia

-In 1912, Walter Johnson, an innocent Black man from Bluefield, West Virginia, was accused of raping a white girl.
+In 1912, Robert Johnson, an innocent Black man from Bluefield, West Virginia, was accused of raping a white girl.
 While he was being held in nearby Princeton, authorities determined that Mr. Johnson had committed no crime and was not guilty of the sexual assault.

 On the afternoon of September 5, 1912, a mob from Bluefield cut telephone lines so that no warning could be called ahead, and then traveled to Princeton to abduct Mr. Johnson from the jail.
 Officers did not prevent them from rushing the jail.
 Once they captured Mr. Johnson, they hung him by handcuffs from a telephone pole in Princeton, then shot bullets into his body, took his clothing for souvenirs, and paraded around to terrorize the Black community.
 Five thousand people reportedly participated in the lynching.

-Walter Johnson was one of ten known lynching victims in Mercer County, West Virginia.
+Robert Johnson was one of ten known lynching victims in Mercer County, West Virginia.
 The perpetrators of his lynching went unpunished.